-Click on the names below to discover the portraits of the twenty-three members of the Mathemalchemy art project.
+Click on the names below to discover the portraits of the twenty-four members of the Mathemalchemy art project.

 - Emily Baker